mdbdev/FirebaseUtils/README.md

 # FirebaseUtils

 This is a simple Swift class that provides easy methods to query data from your Firebase Database.

+This library allows users to treat their default tree structure database in Firebase as a relational database (similar to the useage of Parse).

 All that is needed is to create your FIRDatabaseReference then pass it into one of our functions to retrieve your desired data.

 It includes the following query methods: